Tax Treatment On Financial Products

 Tax treatment affects investors, retail business traders, proprietary traders and hedge funds.
-But sadly, many tax preparers overlook important differences in tax treatment for these groups, resulting in overpayments.
-Education is key — this section contains valuable information about how the various instruments are treated come tax time.
+But sadly, many tax preparers overlook significant differences in tax treatment for these groups, resulting in overpayments.
+Education is essential — this section contains valuable information about tax treatment for various financial instruments.

-While you might expect that broker-issued 1099-Bs would handle all of these difficult issues, but for some tax treatments, they do not.
+While you might expect that broker-issued 1099-Bs would handle all of these complicated issues, but for some tax treatments, they do not.
 Broker compliance rules are different than rules taxpayers must follow on Section 1091 wash sales on securities.
 Some brokers mislabel Section 1256 contracts, too.
 It depends on the taxpayer’s facts and circumstances and elections made.
-You can’t expect a broker to police your elections, determine if you qualify for trader tax status (TTS) and determine if you’ve filed a timely election for Section 475 MTM.
+You can’t expect a brokerage firm to police your elections, determine if you qualify for trader tax status (TTS) and find out if you’ve filed a timely election for Section 475 MTM.
 Brokers should issue 1099-Bs for the “everyman,” not based on your facts and circumstances and elections filed.

 For more in-depth information on tax treatment, read Green’s 2016 Trader Tax Guide.